 - First published in Primary Mathematics, Mathematical Association, UK, Spring 2010, Volume 14 Issue 1.

-- The article opens with the proposition that 'Teaching maths is simple ... but subtle.'; moves through examples leading to the statement 'Let the kids do it.
+- Beginning with the proposition that 'Teaching maths is simple ... but subtle.', the article moves through examples leading to the statement 'Let the kids do it.
 The subtlety is in being the teacher who can facilitate this.'; and draws near to conclusion with 'This is the simple but subtle description ...(of the Working Mathematically Process)... that has brought success to hundreds of classrooms from K to 12.'.
 The examples are drawn from Calculating Changes and as the article unfolds the reader develops a deeper understanding of the philosophy and practice of this Mathematics Centre network.

 Assessment, Recording and Reporting in Mathematics (PDF file)